jz393/jz393.github.io/writing/sailing-the-grand-pacific.md

 At last, some lifeboats emerged, giving me a glimmer of hope.
 I braced myself to jump, intending to erase the entire ordeal from my memory as soon as I got home.
 But as the boats drew closer, I realized each looked flimsy compared to my imperfect masterpiece.
 I couldn’t bear to part with it.
 I couldn’t entrust my life to strangers who had never seen the work in my hands.
 Most of all, I couldn’t admit that the boat I’d given my youth to could not save me.

 I decided to stay, slowly watching my beloved vessel yield to the storm’s weight.
 Day after day, we drifted in the dark.
-My resolve morphed into dull resignation.
+The boards groaned as if they were apologizing, and my resolve morphed into dull resignation.
 I lay flat on the deck with my eyes shut, ready to submit to fate.

 Between flashes of lightning, I opened my eyes and glimpsed a shadow on the horizon—a small island.
 I didn’t know if my body or my boat could make it.
 With the rigging in tatters, I leaned over to the side and used my arms as oars, dragging us forward in clumsy strokes until the keel scraped sand and I collapsed on the shore.

 I made a bed from fallen palm leaves beneath a canopy of trees.
 Sleep came in broken pieces; even on solid ground, I still felt the sea crashing beneath me, the echo of waves rattling through my bones.
 After several lifetimes of half-dreams, I finally woke to a warm glow of sunlight cutting through the leaves above.

 When the storm moved on, I stepped out of my shelter.
-My first few steps were wobbly.
+My first few steps on solid ground were wobbly.
 I sipped coconut water, watched tropical monkeys swing through the branches, and spotted whales from the beach.
 I built a simple hut and began mending my boat.
 Each evening, I watched the sky burn out over the water.
 I glanced back at the remnants of my chart, just to realize this island had never appeared on it.

 My hidden cove is beautiful.
 But as the wreck fades into memory, my curiosity slowly returns.
 Standing on a cliffside and peering down at the turquoise water, I feel the familiar pull to leave shore once again.